 - Much's sister station also suffered from this.
 When it first started as MuchMoreMusic in 1998, the station was a quirky offshoot that promoted alternative, indie and foreign music, and proved to be a hit with viewers.
 The station also ran old Much game shows, had news segments and generally billed itself to be the Lighter and Softer sister station... that is, until CTVGlobeMedia (now Bell Media) got their hands on it.
 The station slowly transitioned to become a dumping ground for bad VH-1 reality shows, old reruns of Buffy the Vampire Slayer and One Tree Hill, and movies that have no connection to music whatsoever (It also changed its name to MuchMore, maybe cause they were too afraid to call it MuchLessMusic?).
 Granted, the station still plays a few music video blocks, but its current programming is a far cry from the unique station it used to be.
 It's also aired more hip-hop and dance videos lately, despite being originally touted as a channel for "[those who] could do with a little less rock and rap and metal" (while "Hot Adult Contemporary" radio is a rather popular thing nowadays, it tends to stay away from such hip-hop)

-- In September 2013, a number of Comedy Network shows; including South Park, The Simpsons, The Cleveland Show, and Conan moved to Much so Comedy Network could focus more on loading up the schedule with The Big Bang Theory reruns, scaled back more of its music programming (the TRL-esque New.Music.Live got cancelled), and adopted the ambiguous slogan of "It's a lot" in its advertising.
+- In September 2013, a number of "low-brow" Comedy Network shows (including Drunk History, South Park, The Simpsons, The Cleveland Show and Conan) moved to Much so Comedy Network could focus more on loading up its schedule with Big Bang Theory reruns, scaled back more of its music programming (the TRL-esque New.Music.Live got cancelled, marking the first time in years that the network did not have a live, weekday music show), and adopted the ambiguous slogan of "It's a lot" in its advertising.
 MuchMore also re-branded as M3, thankfully dropping the VH-1 reality show junk, but replacing it with mostly sitcoms and dramas.

-- It also began to extensively refer to itself only as "Much"; it has always been a shorthand name for the network (especially on smaller versions of the logo), but MuchMusic was still used often.
+- It also began to extensively refer to itself only as "Much"; it has always been a shorthand name for the network, but MuchMusic was still used often.
 What makes this even more apparent?
 In 2014, the name of the MuchMusic Video Awards—the network's annual awards show, was subtlety amended to the Much Music Video Awards.
-One space has heavy implications.
+Can you spot the difference?

 - French-Canadian channel Ztélé advertised itself as "TV Of The Future" — i.e., a channel dedicated to all things technological and sci-fi (with some supernatural thrown in) — at its debut in 2000.
 Recently however, the sci-fi part of the channel has been getting the shaft, with an increased emphasis on heavy machinery and cars and most fiction series are nearer to fantasy than sci-fi.
 While the former still first the network name, the latter has fans really concerned.
 (The only shows currently broadcast worthy of the title of sci-fi are Sanctuary, Torchwood, Eureka, and Chuck...yes, Chuck.)